ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-3-comments-conditions.rst

    What are the preconditions and postconditions of the use-case "Pay for food"?
 Remember that these are often related to the other use-case conditions "order food" and "eat food".

-Software validity, testing, use-case diagrams and narratives are not covered on the AP CS A exam, but they are used by professional programmers.
+Software validity, testing, and use-case diagrams are not covered on the AP CS A exam, but they are used by professional programmers.
 Preconditions and postconditions are covered on the AP CS A exam.

 |Groupwork| Programming Challenge : Comments and Conditions
 -----------------------------------------------------------